What is Stress?

 At the most basic level, stress is our body’s response to pressures from a situation or life event (imagined or real) and Burnout is a consequence of continued exposure to stress over a prolonged period of time.
 What contributes to stress can vary hugely from person to person and differs according to our social and economic circumstances, the environment we live in and our genetic makeup.
 Some common features of things that can make us feel stress include experiencing something new or unexpected, something that threatens your feeling of self, or feeling you have little control over a situation.
 Work plays are large role in our lives & self identity so it is of no surprise that most stress and burnout 'situations' are a consequent of work in some way, shape or form.

-Over the past 5 years, Alan has been researching the effects of stress on our leaders and on people in general. the completion of his Masters in Applied Positive Psychology and coaching Psychology focused on C-Class stress in his dissertation, for which he achieved a distinction.
-Alan works with clients on a proven programme of positive psychological interventions and 1-1 sessions.
-His success rate is 100% across 54 clients to date many of which hold positions of CEO within multi million pound enterprises.
+Over the past 5 years, I have been researching the effects of stress on our leaders and on people in general.
+The completion of my Masters in Applied Positive Psychology and Coaching Psychology focused on C-Class stress in my dissertation, for which I achieved a distinction.
+I work with clients on a proven programme of positive psychological interventions and 1-1 sessions.
+My success rate is 100% across 54 clients to date many of which hold positions of CEO within multi million pound enterprises.

 Symptoms of Stress & Some Self Help Tips